RCIC-UCI-Public/rcs3-docs/docs/source/index.rst

 .. warning::
    This project is under active development.
-   The documentaion pages are currently a template
+   The documentation pages are currently a template

 :section1:`RCS3 Documentation`